-Our megapixel and IP cameras are not just better quality, but they also have extra functionality such as zoom and replay at the touch of a button.
+Our megapixel and IP CCTV cameras are not just better quality, but they also have extra functionality such as zoom and replay at the touch of a button.

-Our cameras are a minimum of 1080p full HD (High Definition).
+All of our cameras are a minimum of 1080p full HD (High Definition).

-There are specific options to choose if vandalism or potential attempts to disable the CCTV are a concern.
+There are specific options to choose if vandalism or potential attempts to disable the CCTV cameras are a concern.

 The quality level of the video images is of course very important also.
 In order for incident response, decision making and evidence to be effective, you need to be certain of what you are viewing.
-Huge advances have been made recently in this area, so if your cameras are more than a few years old, there could be major advantages to upgrading.
+Huge advances have been made recently in this area, so if your CCTV cameras are more than a few years old, there could be major advantages to upgrading.
 If you are buying for the first time then you may well be pleasantly surprised by the quality of images, which is likely to be as good or better than your TV at home.

 IP (Internet Protocol) cameras / network cameras

-Currently these are our most widely recommended cameras due to the significant functionality that they bring and their ability to reliably deliver the highest quality megapixel images.
+Currently these are our most widely recommended CCTV cameras due to the significant functionality that they bring and their ability to reliably deliver the highest quality megapixel images.
 See more on our IP network page.

 HD megapixel CCTV cameras